pmitros/school-committee/empowerment.md

   is just a start of what teachers, parents, and students must deal with.
 Most of these are carefully thought out and very reasonable, and would make ideal guidelines.

+* **Cheerleading successes.** One of the key roles of the school committee ought to be identifying what works right -- whether in schools, individual classrooms, or even individual students -- and promoting it.
+That both helps build culture of excellence, and helps such successes spread.
+* **Encouraging student/teacher/parent initiatives.** The most
+  effective innovation comes from the people involved in the system.
+  The school system moves slowly.
+I would like to empower everyone involved in the process to make the sorts of positive changes we need.
+Did you know that a CPSD teacher has a $500 annual discretionary budget?
+That's $25 per student.
+We need many times that.
+* **Parent, teacher, and community engagement.** Parents are perhaps the most important part of student outcomes.
+We need for the schools to engage all parents early and bring them into working with the system.